 How fast your website is matters.
 47% of people expect a site to load in 2 second or less.
 And 40% of people will leave a site that takes more than 3 seconds to load.

 So, how do you speed up your site?
-Unfortunately, it’s a complex issue, especially if you’re trying to optimize an old site.
-All these different technical components can impact your page speed:
+Unfortunately, it’s a complex issue, especially if you’re trying to optimize an older site.
+All these different technical components below can impact your page speed:

 - Clean code